Staff and Board

 A graduate of UC Berkeley, Gilda brings her 15 years of study and practice in nonviolence, her fluency in Portugues, and her research and training skills to work with NP.
 Gilda is a Board Member of Peaceworkers USA, an organization which promotes and supports nonviolent movements around the globe, and serves as Secretary of the Board for the Metta Center for Nonviolence Education.
 Gilda is a native of the San Francisco Bay Area, where she has lived since 1989.
 Gilda can be reached at email@example.com.

 Maja Bengtson has worked with personal growth, communication and leadership development since 1991.
-Maja holds an M. A. in Clinical Psychology, with an individual specialization in Conflict Resolution and Organization Development, is certified as an Integral Coach, and has worked extensively with Nonviolent Communication and is an affiliate member of the Peace Psychology division of the American Psychological Association.
+Maja holds an MA in Clinical Psychology, with an individual specialization in Conflict Resolution and Organization Development, is certified as an Integral Coach and has worked extensively with Nonviolent Communication and is an affiliate member of the Peace Psychology division of the American Psychological Association.

-As a Founder, Co-founder, Board member and Manager of a range of small businesses, associations, and nonprofit groups since the mid 1980s, Maja has significant experience in strategic planning, project management, outreach and marketing, volunteer coordination, nonprofit development and major event production.
+As a founder, co-founder, board member and manager of a range of small businesses, associations and nonprofit groups since the mid 1980s, Maja has significant experience in strategic planning, project management, outreach and marketing, volunteer coordination, nonprofit development and major event production.
 Maja currently serves on the Board of Directors for Metta Center for Nonviolence, is on the Dream Team for Canticle Farm in Oakland, CA, and directs her Swedish corporation, Sustainable Futures AB.
 She lives in co-housing and is a dedicated practitioner of Sahaj Marg meditation.
 Learn more about Maja on her website.